processing/p5.js-website-legacy/contributor_docs/i18n_contribution.md

 <li><a href="{{root}}/download/">{{#i18n "Download"}}{{/i18n}}</a></li>
 ```

 In this example "Download" corresponds to the key-value pair for the translation of that content to other languages.
-Each key-value can point to a word as well as a phrase. and there must be a key-value for each handler entry in every language, otherwise the website render process can be broken.
+Each key-value can point to a word as well as a phrase and there must be a key-value for each handler entry in every language, otherwise the website render process can be broken.

 When authoring new tags for translations, it is important to remember not to assume any language structure and make the templates as flexible as possible.
 Specifically, don't include/hard-code any punctuations in the template.
 For example: